hannasm/ExpressiveLoggingDotNet/ExpressiveLogging.Tests/README_ExpressiveAssertions.md

 > It's probably worth noting at this point, that all assertions (pass or fail), are communicated to the underlying
 > implementation, and ultimately can be provided to the testing framework.
 This can enable some more advanced analysis
-> of test quality (through metrics on assertion quantity or quality).
+> of test quality (through gathering metrics on assertion quantity or quality).
 It is reccomended that implementations always provide
 > some mechanism for displaying the successful assertions, along with those that fail.

-The Check() and Assert() methods on the IAssertionTool makeup the entirety of the core assertion functionality.
+The Check() method overloadss on the IAssertionTool makeup the entirety of the core assertion functionality.
 Everything else is syntactic sugar for calling into these methods.

 The set of built-in assertions includes most of those exposed by the MSTEst assertion library.
 Some additional assertions